BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 Filename: LSTM_Stock_prediction_20170507.ipynb

+Currently not working, but all of the hyperparameter testing results are in it.

 2. Prediction with 22 previous days (Modified) (Classification)

 Filename: TBA

+3. Prediction with 22 previous days (Using Quandl database) (Regression)

+Filename: LSTM_Stock_prediction_20170528(Quandl).ipynb

+Latest update, using Quandl Database instead of pandas datareader.

 # Future improvement:
 1. Moving average will be added